conjecture-ragdoll/colorblind-aimbot/README.md

-The colorblind-aimbot is the tool that will make your opponents hate you.
+[IP] The colorblind-aimbot is the tool that will make your opponents hate you.
 It's an aimbot designed as a color-detection tool to target opponents in first person style shooter games.
 Just set instructions via command-line.

 ![](aimbot/compiling_instructions.png)